Zencrack Support

 What is the zentechint server?

-The license server contains an executable zentechint.exe which operates on a system-assigned port number if no value is specified on the ISV line.
+The license server contains an executable zentechint.exe which operates on a system assigned port number if no value is specified on the ISV line in the license file.

-If a specific port= entry is added, as described above, and the license server restarted, the port specified in the file would show on the Status page of the RLM web browser utility.
+If a specific port= entry is added to the license file, as described in the Overview section above, and the license server restarted, the port specified in the license file would be used and show on the Status page of the RLM web browser utility.

 Do the ports need to be changed?